iamkirankumaryadav/Python/class.md

 - `Class` method is bound to the class and not the object of the class.
 - `Class` method takes `cls` as the first parameter.
 - `@classmethod` decorator in used to create a `class` method.
-- They can access only the class parameters and not the object instance attributes.
+- They can access only the class attributes and not the object instance attributes.
+- `Methods` can be directly called by `Class` without actually instantiating it into an `Object`

 ### `Static` Method